Receiver Funk Horch Empfänger d.

 Back side. here to be seen the Audion-, the audio- pre amplifier- and the audio- final amplifier valve.

-A view of the power supply entrance and the haeadphones. left the LF output transformer, which is a different one, which is replaced because of malfunction by another German one.
+A view of the power supply entrance and the haeadphones. left the LF output transformer, which is a different one, the original is replaced because of malfunction by another German one.

 The principle schematic diagram.
 Note, that it concerns only the type d. other types, like a, b etc. differ in schematic.
 All valves are RV2P800.

-A close up of the receiver between other German equipment.
+A close up of the receiver between other German equipment in my collection.
+Left the KWEa, at the right the LO6K39.